marisacasillas/ImCo/README.md

 ### Converting .db files to .csv

 In your terminal, call `db2csv.py` to convert a .db file to a .csv.
-This script expects up to two arguments:
+This script expects up to three arguments:

 * the path to the working directory where your `state.db` file is stored (required)
+* the name of the annotator associated with this file
 * a flag `-o` followed by a name for your output file (optional)

-For example, if you only use the example directory we have set up, you might call `./db2csv.py workdir` to create a file called `state.csv` in the top-level ImCo directory.
-Alternatively you might call `./db2csv.py workdir -o workdir/annotator1-20210723.csv` to create a file called `annotator1-20210723.csv` in the `workdir/` directory.
+For example, if you only use the example directory we have set up, you might call `./db2csv.py workdir/state.db Annotator` to create a file called `state.csv` in the top-level ImCo directory.
+Alternatively you might call `./db2csv.py workdir/state.db Annotator -o workdir/annotator1-20210817.csv` to create a file called `annotator1-20210817.csv` in the `workdir/` directory.
 How you name and place your files is up to you, just be careful not to overwrite your annotations!

 An example of csv output is given in the file `example-output.csv`.